twome/pinguno/readme.md

 ## Known bugs & caveats

 - The accuracy of the pings' RTT in milliseconds is currently unknown when using the `net-ping` engine.
 The accuracy of the `ping` engine is the same as the native `ping` binary.
-- Can't get TTL or byte size of ping responses when using `net-ping` engine (seemingly not supported by it).
-Use inbuilt/native `ping` binary if you need this info.
+- Can't get TTL or byte size of ping responses when using `net-ping` engine (seemingly not supported by it), which is used by default on Windows.
+Use inbuilt/native ping engine (see ping-engines.js) if you need this info - on Windows you will need to use a UNIX-like alternative ping binary in your $PATH.

 - The ICMP 'ping' format was only designed to check if you can contact a given host, not necessarily to prove that you can connect to the internet, or that all of that host server's functions are working correctly.
 In most situations, though, being able to ping several unrelated high-availability servers with a low latency (also know as "round-trip time" or RTT) should indicate that you probably have a solid internet connection.
 - Pinguno does not currently test bandwidth, nor can it tell if something else is consuming lots of bandwidth on your local network (which would normally increase the latency you'd see from all external pings).
 Use Pinguno data from when all network applications are off & your local network has no-one else using it for the best accuracy.